Securities Litigation Partner - GuruFocus.com

 PR Newswire

 NEW YORK, Dec.
-2, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Torrid Holdings Inc. ("Torrid" or the "Company") (NYSE: CURV) and reminds investors of the January 16, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+7, 2022 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against Bird Global, Inc. ("Bird" or the "Company") (NYSE: BRDS) and reminds investors of the January 17, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 There is no cost or obligation to you.